Brian May nearly died from a 'stomach explosion' earlier this year

-Back in May, Queen guitarist Brian May revealed that he had been admitted to hospital after suffering a small heart attack that left him “very near death.”
+Back in May, Queen guitarist Brian May revealed that he nearly died after being admitted to hospital following a small heart attack that left him “very near death.”

 The health woes first began for May after the 72-year-old musician tore his buttock muscles during a gardening stint — an incident that illuminated another underlying health condition.
 Whilst in the hospital getting an MRI for hi gluteus maximus tear, doctors discovered that May was suffering a compressed sciatic nerve, that made it feel like “someone was putting a screwdriver” in his back.